Peter Faucett

 Peter Faucett (1813 – 22 May 1894) was an Australian barrister, judge and politician.
 He was a member of the New South Wales Legislative Assembly between 1856 and 1865.
 He held the position of Solicitor General in the first government of James Martin.
 He was a judge of the Supreme Court between 1865 and 1888 and a member of the New South Wales Legislative Council between 1888 and 1894.

 Early life

-Faucett was born in Dublin in around 1813, the son Catherine née Cook and Peter Faucett, a blacksmith.
+Faucett was born in Dublin on 29 September 1813, the son Catherine née Cook and Peter Faucett, a blacksmith from Ballyconnell, County Cavan.
 He was educated at Trinity College where he graduated with a Bachelor of Arts.
 He was called to the Irish Bar in 1845 and emigrated to Sydney in 1852 and was admitted to the New South Wales Bar on 19 December 1852 where he established a large, private legal practice, regularly appearing in criminal proceedings.